zeroCoder1/Epub-Reader/README.md

 The app will rememeber the size of the text and mode selected.

-Guys can use this reader without any credits to me.
-Use it and say it's your own.
-But, if you add any enhancements to the existing code, please do those changes here as well.
+If you add any enhancements to the existing code, please do those changes here as well.